 During use the clay targets are released 100 % to the environment.
-RAC (ECHA, 2020) is of the opinion that this inevitably means that initially19 100 % of the volume of CTPHT in clay targets is released to the environment, i.e. the soil compartment (e.g. shooting grounds, agricultural land, nature areas).
-Although subsequent transfer of PAHs from the soil compartment to other environmental compartments is slow, once released, the clay target particles are a continuous source of PAHs until eventually virtually all constituents of CTPHT are transferred to other environmental compartments or are degraded (ECHA, 2020).
+RAC (ECHA, 2020) is of the opinion that this inevitably means that $initially^{20}$ 100 % of the volume of CTPHT in clay targets is released to the environment, i.e. mainly to the soil compartment (e.g. shooting grounds, agricultural land, nature areas), but possibly also to the aquatic compartment (e.g. due to shooting from ships over fresh or marine water).
+Although subsequent transfer of PAHs from one compartment to other environmental compartments is slow, once released, the clay target particles are a continuous source of PAHs until eventually virtually all constituents of CTPHT are transferred to other environmental compartments or are degraded (ECHA, 2020).
 The Dossier Submitter considers that the same reasoning applies to other PAH-containing binders.